Wills & Estates

 Single Enduring Power of Attorney: $165.00

-Reciprocal Wills and Enduring Power of Attorney documents (4 documents): $440.00
+Reciprocal Wills and Enduring Power of Attorney documents (4 documents): starting from $500.00

 Reciprocal Wills are individual Wills drafted to ensure that an individual’s estate is left to their partner and in the event that their partner passes away prior to the individual or at the same time, these type of wills provide for the individual’s estate to be distributed to other individuals.